mk270/whitakers-words/dictionary.md

 The purpose of such a list is to provide data for conventional word processor spell checking.

-Currently there are some ommissions.
+Currently there are some omissions.

 1) Latin has a widely used enclitic, -que, also -ne and -ve.
 In principle these could be tacked on to almost any word.